toneburst/Open303_SuperCollider/README.md

 Author: toneburst

 SuperCollider wrapper around [Open303](https://github.com/toneburst/Open303/tree/main) by Robin Schmidt.
 All credit for the DSP work goes to Robin.
-Thank you for sharing this amazing project!
+Big thanks to you and the (KVR community)[https://www.kvraudio.com/forum/viewtopic.php?t=262829] for this amazing project!

-I've added some additional features, which are documented in the SiperCollider helpfile.
+I've naively hacked in some additional features and exposed some original controls that were internal-only.
+See SuperCollider helpfile and example SC script for details.

+Will eventually be used in a replacement SuperCollider audio engine for my [bline](https://github.com/toneburst/bline) parametric bassline explorer script for the Monome Norns platform.

+The author accepts no reponsibility for the fitness or otherwise of this SuperCollider extension for any other purpose.

 ### Requirements